+50 Project Test

 After verifying that our tool works, the next step was to do a full analysis on a full set of 50 new projects.
-TABLE 14 This table is the heuristic results for 1/10 of the total set of comments which was manually verified.
+TABLE 14 is the heuristic results for 1/10 of the total set, The first five projects, of comments which was manually verified.
 The precision was lower than the original data set due to the decision tree finding numerous instances of commented-out code inside English Prose comments.
 This of course had an effect on both accuracy and F1 score as well, lowering both of them respectively.